 Lightning Talk (10–15 minutes)

 Presenter(s) have more time to engage the audience, have tangible outcomes, and create discussions.
-These sessions allows for the use of breakout rooms, and provide time for audience interaction, creation, and discussion.
-There are fewer two hour slots, so sessions must have a strong set of learning outcomes.
+These sessions allows for the use of breakout rooms and provide time for audience interaction, creation, and discussion.
+There are fewer 90-minute slots, so sessions must have a strong set of learning outcomes.
 All 90-minute sessions are presented live.

 Who attends?
 Leaders from across the field of early childhood and K-12 educational systems attend the Summit, including educators at every level: statewide decision-makers, administrators, instructional coaches, and assessors.
 The majority of attendees are focused on early childhood (birth to eight years).